AidenHammy/band-aiden/README.md

 cd band-aiden
 ```

-Then open `index.html` in your browser, or use any local development server.
+Then open `index.html` in your browser or use any local development server.
+And oh by the way, `style.css` and `script.js` need to stay in the same folder as `index.html`!

 ## A note on AI

-Like most of my projects, AI was part of the workflow, not the destination.
+Like most of my projects, AI was part of the workflow not the destination.
 It helped me brainstorm, debug and occasionally rescue me from problems I'd spent far too long staring at.
 Every design decision, iteration and final choice was still mine.

 ---